-The ability to protect the integrity of confidential business or customer data which is collected, used, stored, and disposed of in the course of business operations, and the ability to maintain the security and operating reliability of key business systems.
+The ability to protect the integrity of The Group has a dedicated IT security function which continuously confidential business or customer data which tests and monitors technology systems to detect and block viruses is collected, used, stored, and disposed of in and other threats to the security of the Company's data.
+The IT the course of business operations, and the function also continues to implement a cyber resilience plan. ability to maintain the security and operating Employees are regularly trained on the importance of maintaining reliability of key business systems.